|

 still remain with us."
 If most

-exists, we are simply holding ourselves back based upon some internally held
+already exists, we are simply holding ourselves back based upon some

-be possible for an organization to change its own policies, and difficult for
+It should be possible for an organization to change its own policies,

-recent major literature survey by Mabin and Balderstone, published
+literature survey by Mabin and Balderstone, published quantitative results

 where the company is prior to starting the implementation and the company’s